 Google no longer hides their spying.
 It is fairly safe to assume that using a Google product your data is being collected and your actions are being stored.
 This would explain why Matt Cutts famously said that Google doesn’t use any data from Google Analytics for ranking- if you Google can spy on people through their browser, analytics is no longer important.

 It goes further than that though.
 Every time Google updates a product they can implement unexpected features.
 Two years ago (2014) if you were using Chrome Google were able to turn on your microphone and record your conversations as part of their ‘ok Google’ voice search.

 The resulting scandal caused Google to backtrack and remove this feature.
 Personally I think it’s unlikely chrome was maliciously eavesdropping on their users.
 It would take way too much man power, but the fact of the matter is that they could have been.

 Our automated systems analyze your content (including emails) to provide you personally relevant product features, such as customized search results, tailored advertising, and spam and malware detection.

 Google can, and does release this data to law enforcement, this means that it isn’t a purely automated system.
 It’s well worth reading up on their transparency policies if privacy is important to you.

 How YouTube Collects User Data

-My last investigation focussed on the effect YouTube had on Google’s other products (like news).
+My last investigation focussed on the effect YouTube had on Google’s other products (like Google News).
 Google has created an ultra targeted network of convergent technology.

-Google gets a lot of information about your interests from YouTube.
+YouTube is also proof of how quickly and accurately they build a profile of you.
 They do this in many different ways, the easiest to demonstrate is I found that my news results were suggesting content to me based on my YouTube history.